Arisings/AntiNick/README.md

 - Support for 1.20 ChatTriggers
 - Fabric mod support?

-> [!WARNING]
+# ⚠️ DISCLAIMER ⚠️
-> This module was made purely for educational purposes and likely violates [Hypixel's Terms of Service](https://hypixel.net/rules).
+This module was made purely for educational purposes and possibly violates [Hypixel's Terms of Service](https://hypixel.net/rules).
 While the module should be impossible to detect serverside, I am not responsible for how you use it or if you get banned for using it.
-Use this module at your own risk and common sense.
+Use it at your own risk.